crs4/virtuoso-uid/README.md

 Virtuoso unique ID generator for Node.js
 =============================================
 ## Description
 This module allows to create unique ID for resources stored on Virtuoso.
-It creates a random code and adds it to a certain prefix and verifies if the this IRI is already used.
+It creates a random code and adds it to a certain prefix and verifies if this IRI is already used.

 ## Install
 ```